 10. What is your advice for people that are new to running and would like to increase their distance?

 The main advice I give is to do it slowly and to make sure that you are taking yourself along the way.
 I am over the moon when I hear that people have just fallen in love with running, and their enthusiasm is beyond contagious.
-The part that I worry most about is the possibility of injury if they're not careful when increasing distance and intensity.
+The risk is too much, too soon which can lead to injury.
 You need to listen to your body - the more you love your body, the more it'll love you.

 What motivates you to push yourself and stay active?